ThomasFike/Advent-of-Code/README.md

-# Advent-of-Code-2021
+# Advent-of-Code

-This is my folder for Advent of Code in 2021.
-I am starting late so we will see how far I get.
+This is my repo for Advent of Code.
-I will be doing most of the challenges in C++ but I may branch out and try some other things for some of them.